GoogleChromeLabs/preload-webpack-plugin/README.md

 const PreloadWebpackPlugin = require('preload-webpack-plugin');
 ```

-and finally, configure the plugin in your webpack `plugins` array after `HtmlWebpackPlugin`:
+and finally, add the plugin to your webpack configuration's `plugins` array after `HtmlWebpackPlugin`:

 ```js
 plugins: [